Selendroid Tutorial: Android Test Automation Framework

 Learn about our editorial policies.

-Until now, millions of apps have already been developed using Android as a platform and the count still keeps on increasing day by day.
+Until now, millions of apps have already been developed using Android as a platform, and the count still keeps on increasing day by day.

-The catch is, how do we validate each and every app?
-As we will be requiring dedicated resources such as manpower and real devices (say e.g. mobile), etc., again it is a time-consuming task.
+The catch is, how do we validate every app?
+As we will be requiring dedicated resources such as manpower and real devices (say, e.g. mobile), etc., again, it is a time-consuming task.
+On the other hand, the Android version, application (.apk) version, device dimension, etc., are not consistent.

 Hence, it becomes very difficult to define test exit criteria as we cannot define the complete testing scope, thereby exact testing effort estimation cannot be done.